FREQUENTLY ASKED QUESTIONS

 Where can I find the composition and regulations of Exor's Board of Directors and Committees?

-Who are Exor largest Shareholders?
+Who are Exor largest shareholders?

-Exor is majority owned and controlled by Giovanni Agnelli B.V., the company grouping the descendants of Senator Giovanni Agnelli, the founder of FIAT, which holds approximately 52% of its share capital.
-For more information regarding the history of the Agnelli Family, please refer to History
+Exor is majority owned and controlled by Giovanni Agnelli B.V., the company grouping the descendants of Senator Giovanni Agnelli, the founder of FIAT.

-What is Exor's organizational structure?
+What is Exor's organisational structure?

 What are Exor investment principles?